PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 earlier in this handoff remain unchanged.
 The optional TensorFlow suite was not synchronized or executed; only its import-blocked direct boundary was tested.
 No broad Tier run was performed because this checkpoint deliberately used the only short real model with non-zero owner coverage.
+A later post-commit 49-model measured-quick gate is recorded below and supersedes that model-level limitation without changing source.

 The original Goal remains incomplete: the fixed pipeline contract, remaining raw layout/reshape helpers, op-family lowering consolidation, quantization and